xtensor-stack/xtensor/docs/source/pitfall.rst

     xt::xarray<double> a = {1, 3, 4, 2};

-To initialize a 4D-array with the given shape, use the ``from_shape`` static method:
+To initialize a 4D-array with the given shape, use the :cpp:func:`xt::xarray::from_shape` static method:

 .. code::

     auto a = xt::xarray<double>::from_shape({1, 3, 4, 2});

-The confusion often comes from the way ``xtensor`` can be initialized:
+The confusion often comes from the way :cpp:type:`xt::xtensor` can be initialized:

 .. code::